How to legally change your name in New South Wales

 If you are under 18, you will need to ask your parents to make the application

-As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18).
+As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18 years old).

-The application must be submitted in the state/territory that you were born in, or the one where you have lived for the most part.
+The application must be submitted in the state/territory that you were born in, or the one where you have lived for the most part immediately before your application.

 OR

-You can apply by filling out the change of name application form attaching the necessary supporting documents (e.g. proof of identity) and paying the required fee.
-You might be able to apply to have the fee waived or reduced.
+You can apply by filling out the change of name application form, attaching the necessary supporting documents (e.g. proof of identity) and paying the required fee.
+You may be able to apply to have the fee waived or reduced.

 For a link to the form and details of costs, see Where to Get Help and Information’.